Delving into the Atomic Structure of Boron: Protons, Neutrons, and Electrons

 The arrangement of electrons in boron's electron shells determines its chemical properties.
 Boron has 5 electrons, distributed as follows:

 This electron configuration explains boron's valency – its ability to form chemical bonds.
-The three electrons in the outer shell (valence electrons) are readily available for bonding.
-Boron typically forms covalent bonds, sharing electrons with other atoms to achieve a more stable electron configuration.
+On top of that, the three electrons in the outer shell (valence electrons) are readily available for bonding.
+Think about it: boron typically forms covalent bonds, sharing electrons with other atoms to achieve a more stable electron configuration.
 This often results in boron having three bonds, although exceptions can occur.

 Isotopes of Boron: Properties and Applications